oknozor/blog/content/01_reverse_AO2.md

 of Ao2 the conquerors (don't tell Microsoft please).
 We drank beer, and smoked marijuana, spammed **14** and played the best game ever made.

-Evoking this memory feel me with nostalgia and I am pretty sure most AoE2 players of my generation feel the same about the game.
+Evoking this memory fills me with nostalgia and I am pretty sure most AoE2 players of my generation can relate.

 ### Age of empire versions